honeycombio/examples/java-webapp/README.md

 ## API

-This application exposes s basic REST API for todos on port 8080 (see the [application.properties](src/main/resources/application.properties) if you would like to override this):
+This application exposes basic REST API for todos on port 8080 (see the [application.properties](src/main/resources/application.properties) if you would like to override this):

 ```sh